chetanbansode/csv2tidal/readme.md

 - import support for more playlist export formats
 - better side-by-side result explanation for hard matches

+## Disclaimer

+This tool is intended for personal and educational use only.

+`csv2tidal` does not host, store, or distribute copyrighted audio.
+It only helps match tracks from a user-provided CSV playlist export to music already available through TIDAL.

+This project is not affiliated with, endorsed by, or associated with Spotify, Exportify, or TIDAL.

+Users are responsible for complying with the terms of service of the platforms they use and all applicable laws.
 ## Documentation

 - [Usage Guide](docs/USAGE.md)